hwonyo/naver_talk_sdk/README.md

 # API

-* All attributes in Instances is same with snake case of the key name in json request from navertalk.
+* All attributes in Instances are same with snake case of the key name in json request from navertalk.
 * See more info: [Naver Talk Github Page](https://github.com/navertalk/chatbot-api)

 ## NaverTalkApi